bloominstituteoftechnology/node-db1-project/queries.md

 GROUP BY a.CustomerName
 ORDER BY a.City ASC

 ## delete all users that have no orders.
-Should delete 17 records.
+Should delete 17 records